mvanderkamp/westures/readme.md

 #### Emits

 * `angle` - The angle of the initial right most input, in relation to the unit circle.
-* `distance` - The angular distance travlled by the initial right most post.
+* `distanceFromOrigin` - The angular distance travelled by the initial right most post.
-* `change` - The change of angle between the last position and the current position.
+* `distanceFromLast` - The change of angle between the last position and the current position.
 Positive denotes a counter-clockwise motion, while negative denotes a clockwise motion.

 ---